1. Why are we in a trade war?

 3. What’s special about China?

 China’s admission into the World Trade Organization in 2001, under rules that granted it concessions as a developing country, greatly accelerated its integration with global markets and supply chains.
 Studies have shown that Chinese exports led to lower prices for U.S. consumers — and helped lift millions of Chinese out of poverty.
 The country’s ascent also resulted in the loss of millions of U.S. factory jobs.
 China’s power — especially its technological prowess — is now at a point where it risks eroding American military and economic advantages.
 China insists it plays by global trade rules, and it sees the U.S. as seeking to contain its rise.
+China has demanded that the U.S. lift all tariffs if a deal is to be done and signaled it’s digging in for a long haul.

 4. What’s happened with tariffs?

 A middleman — the U.S. importer of record — pays the tariff when the product lands in the country.
 The importer might absorb the cost or pass it along to a wholesaler, who might pass it to a retailer, who might raise the price for consumers.
 In those cases, Americans pay.
 Or the Chinese producer might cut factory prices to make up for the tariffs, or shift production outside China to avoid them.
 In such cases, the economic pain would be felt in China.
+A United Nations report released Nov.
+5 concluded that U.S. consumers were bearing the brunt, but that Chinese companies were starting to absorb some of the costs as well.

 6. Is Trump’s strategy working?